-In GSCE Drama pupils will learn about both Drama as a process, which is all about understanding what it is like to put yourself in somebody else's shoes, and they will also learn about Drama as a Performing Art.
+In GSCE Drama pupils will learn about both Drama as a process, which is all about working with ideas, distilling information and being reflective practitioners.
+They will also learn about Drama as a Performing Art, developing confidence and creativity.

-They will play many parts in different imaginary situations.
-They will have the opportunity to create their own work and learn about the devising process, creating scripts, posters and programmes.
-Additionally, they will also study and perform scripted pieces by established playwrights, learning textual analysis, character interpretation and different genres and styles of material.
+Pupils will explore many different situations and characters, developing their understanding of the world around them.
+They will have the opportunity to create their own work and learn about the devising process, encouraging strong collaborative and creative skills.
+Additionally, they will also study and perform scripted pieces by established playwrights, learning textual analysis and character development which will support their learning in English lessons.

-The GCSE Drama course has as its core the key aim of teaching pupils a wide range of speaking and acting techniques; these will make them confident actors but also enable them to carry forward the important skills of public speaking and confident presentation into their future lives and careers.
+The GCSE Drama course has as its core the key aim of teaching pupils a wide range of creative and reflective practises; these will make them confident drama practitioners but also enable them to carry forward these important skills into their future lives and careers.

 The life skills that pupils learn through perusing a course of study in Drama are significant.
-Committed Drama pupils display heightened levels of confidence, self-awareness, compassion and empathy.
+Committed Drama pupils display heightened levels of confidence, self-awareness, compassion, and empathy.
+The process of creating theatre also develops the ability to compromise, recognise useful ideas and to see work through to a finished product

-Lessons are formatted to allow the pupils double lesson periods, which facilitates the creation and reviewing of more significant pieces of work, which form the backbone of the assessment calendar.
+Lessons are formatted to allow the pupils double lesson periods, which facilitates the creation and reviewing of significant pieces of work, which form the backbone of the assessment calendar.